-- Media Relations-We represent the field through proactive outreach to national media outlets-print, broadcast, and digital-helping to tell the stories of orchestras nationwide. - Advocacy-Through our Washington D.C. office, and led by Heather Noonan, the League's Vice President for Advocacy, the League represents orchestras' interests before Congress, federal agencies, and the White House, providing policy makers with compelling, coordinated information about the public value of orchestras and the music they perform.
+- Media Relations-We represent the field through proactive outreach to national media outlets-print, broadcast, and digital-helping to tell the stories of orchestras nationwide. - Advocacy-Through our Washington D.C. office, and led by Vice President for Advocacy Heather Noonan, the League represents orchestras' interests before Congress, federal agencies, and the White House, providing policy makers with compelling, coordinated information about the public value of orchestras and the music they perform. - Policy Advice-The League provides one-on-one technical assistance to help navigate US visa and tax requirements, travel with musical instruments, federal funding, and newly approved policies that affect orchestras.